rrrene/sherlock/README.md

 But you can also easily filter file collections by their content and report/modify/save specific lines of text.

-    # Select all ruby files, comment all lines using 'puts', (except those lines that are already commented) and save the changes.
+    # Select all ruby files, comment all lines using 'puts' (except those lines that are already commented) and save the changes.
     Sherlock['**/*.rb'].collect(/puts/).filter(:except => /^#/).gsub(/.+/) { |line| "# #{line}" }.save!

 ## Collecting files